alpenlabs/mosaic/README.md

 docker compose down
 ```

-The compose file mounts `artifacts/g16.v5c` as the circuit.
-Replace it with your own `.v5c` to run a different circuit.
+The compose file mounts `artifacts/g16.v5c` as a test circuit.

 ## Build and run from source